danohu/apihackday/README.markdown

 #Getting the Pyramid project running

-There is also a [Pyramid](http://docs.pylonsproject.org/en/latest/docs/pyramid.html) project in the `MPTrends` dir.
+There is also a [Pyramid](http://docs.pylonsproject.org/en/latest/docs/pyramid.html) project in the `MPTrends` dir that uses Google Charts API and Dan's work with the TWFY API.
+A very broken version of it was submitted to GDG for the IO 2012 "Hack for Good" hackathon.
 It's a breeze to get running using `virtualenvwrapper`.
 On Ubuntu, from the project root:

     sudo apt-get install virtualenvwrapper